-Tourist travel information about Italy
+Tourist Travel Information about Italy

 The Italian region is boot-shaped.
 It is surrounded by the Ligurian and the Tyrrhenian Seas to the west, the Mediterranean and Ionian Seas to the South, and the Adriatic Sea to the East.

 Over 50 million tourists a year visit Italy.
 Tourism is vital to Italy’s economy and provides nearly 63% of Italy’s national income.
-Though Italy’s economy lagged behind the rest of Europe during the first half of the twentieth century, currently it is the world’s seventh largest economy.
+Though Italy’s economy lagged behind the rest of Europe during the first half of the twentieth century, currently it is the world’s seventh-largest economy.